The Best Restaurants in Scottsdale

 Citizen Public House

 Start with bacon fat popcorn at Citizen Public House.
-Then get the locally made Noble Bread service with jalapeno jam and black-garlic butter.
+Then get the locally made Noble Bread service with sun-dried tomato tapenade and black-garlic butter.
 If you haven’t already, try The Original Chopped Salad (a salad so famous, it has its own Facebook page).
-Then it’s on to entrées like the Press Coffee-rubbed short ribs or pan-seared scallops with sweet corn grits.
+Then it’s on to entrées like short ribs with cherry BBQ sauce or pan-seared scallops with sweet corn grits.

 Go to: Citizen Public House